pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 <img src="{{ site.url }}/images/life-results.png" width="580" height="321">

-Here are the immediate observations:
+Immediate observations:

 - When hash functions are bad, **Java 8** performs worse than **Java 7**.
-I can only attribute it to them abolishing bit shuffling of the hash in favour of optimising the chains (binary threes instead of lists).
+I can only attribute it to the abolishment of bit shuffling in favour of optimising the chains (binary trees instead of lists).
 The binary tree implementation may become especially slow if chains grow and shrink often -- they are then converted from lists to trees and back.
-  This may well be our case, although I didn't perform measurements.
+  This is likely to happen a lot in Life, although I didn't measure it.
 In general, I'm not convinced that binary trees were a good idea to begin with.
 Properly sized arrays and good hash functions should make binary trees unnecessary.